 What is Digestion?

-Digestion is the process of the breaking large, insoluble food molecules into smaller molecules for the purpose of absorption into the bloodstream.
-This process involves the use of many digestive fluids and enzymes such as saliva, mucus, bile and hydrochloric acid among others.
+Digestion is the process of breaking large, insoluble food molecules into smaller molecules for absorption into the bloodstream.
+This process involves the use of many digestive fluids and enzymes such as saliva, mucus, bile and hydrochloric acid, among others.

-There are four primary stages of food digestion in the human body that includes:
+There are four primary stages of food digestion in the human body that include:

-- After the intake of food through the mouth, it makes it way through the stomach into the small intestine, where it is digested.
+- After the intake of food through the mouth, it makes its way through the stomach into the small intestine, where it is digested.

 - The nutrients from the digested food get absorbed into the bloodstream through small pores in the small intestine.